gemdrive/gemdrive.io/pages/protocol.md

 Most of the remaining requests should nearly always be protected against public access, as they can modify the state of the server.
-The GemDrive protocol specifies an extremely simple capability-based security system for implementing authorized requests.
+The GemDrive protocol specifies a simple capability-based security system for implementing authorized requests.
 This system revolves around the concept of keys.
 Keys exist in a tree.
 The root key must be retrieved by the system administrator when the server is first started.
 Any key can be used to create other keys which have equal-or-lesser privileges from the parent key.
 If a key is deleted, all descendant keys must also be removed from the system.

 Keys are included in requests either by setting the `access_token` query parameter, or the `Authorization: Bearer` header.